 High Street shops

-With familiar names like H&M, Zara and Forever 21 being a worldwide presence, if you’re after Western sizes or cheap basics these are great places to go, and each has a large store in Shinjuku.
-For shoes try ABC Mart on the east side of the station or the nearby Attagirl for something more suited to a night out or have a look at our shoe article for more names to look out for.
+With familiar names like H&M and Zara being a worldwide presence, if you’re after Western sizes or cheap basics these are great places to go, and each has a large store in Shinjuku.
+For shoes try ABC Mart on the east side of the station or have a look at our shoe article for more names to look out for.

 If it’s souvenirs you’re after and Don Quijote doesn’t quite float your boat, head to a Tokyu Hands or a Loft for a wide range of choices.
 If you’re after traditional, check out Koiki on Mosaic Street—they have a classier style with cute sumo bath salt, chopsticks and a wide range of beautiful tenugui, the fabric pieces often carrying seasonal designs and perfect for a small lightweight gift.

 For sheet masks and all things beauty related, head straight for Matsumoto Kiyoshi, a tax-free beauty store with bargain bins and deals galore.
 Japanese beauty care is known around the world – here are some DIY tricks to make it afforable.